 All 200-level courses require taking History 151 or 152 first or permission of the instructor.

-238 Latin American History (4).
-Spring.
+238 Latin American History (3).
 A study of continuity and change in Latin America from pre-Columbian times to the present.
-Topics covered include the mingling of races and cultures in the conquest era, the long-term influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
-D. Miller
+Topics covered include the blending of peoples and cultures in the conquest era, the long-term influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
+Not offered 2015-16.

 229 U.S.A.
 (4).
 Fall.
 This survey looks at American history according to several interlocking themes: colonial roots and cultural and political divergence; the costs and benefits of expansion; industrialization and immigration; American leadership in the twentieth century; and challenges in the current century.
 This course is not intended for those who plan to take period courses in American history.
 R. Schoone-Jongen.